 Kingsley Ragashanti Stewart, Ph.D.

-Dr. Kingsley Ragashanti Stewart hails from Kingston, Jamaica where he was raised by his loving, caring mother in some of the toughest communities that include, Southside, August Town and Water House.
+Dr. Kingsley Ragashanti Stewart hails from Kingston, Jamaica where he was raised by his loving mother in some of the toughest communities that include, Southside, August Town and Water House.
 In his young years he made numerous choices that had him running afoul of the law and resulted in him being placed in several government-run Children Places of Safety and several jails.
 He was placed in the Musgrave Boys Home and Olivier Boys Home, and was incarcerated in the Stony Hill, Constant Spring and Half Way Tree jails.

 From community college Dr. Stewart advanced to Vassar College in Poughkeepsie, New York, where completed his undergraduate education and obtained a bachelor’s degree with a double major in psychology and African studies.
-He then furthered his studies at the University of Connecticut where obtained his master’s in counseling and psychotherapy, and his Ph.D. in anthropology.
+He then furthered his studies at the University of Connecticut (UConn) where obtained his master’s in counseling and psychotherapy, and his Ph.D. in anthropology.

 During his 8 years of study at the University of Connecticut, Dr. Stewart launched a career in media, hosting a show on the campus’ radio station WHUS 91.7.
-It was during this stint that he created his brand, “Ragashanti”: ‘Raga’ to represent the street sides of his identity, and taken from a past Jamaican term, ‘ragamuffin’, that identified those surviving in the streets; and ‘shanti’ to represent the African heritage of his identity, taken from the West African ethnic group from which he (and most Jamaicans) descended, the Ashanti of the Akan.
+During this stint that he created his brand, “Ragashanti”: ‘Raga’ taken from a past Jamaican term, ‘ragamuffin’, that identified those surviving in the streets; and ‘shanti’ to represent the African heritage of his identity, taken from the West African ethnic group from which he (and most Jamaicans) descended, the Ashanti of the Akan.

 Along with his responsibilities at the University of the West Indies, Dr. Stewart continued his career in media and entertainment in Jamaica.
 He was a host of the popular Television Jamaica (TVJ) program, Mantalk.
-He was also the host for several shows on several Jamaican radio stations, including Disclosure on HOT 102 FM, Upfront on Newstalk 93 FM and the phenomenally popular Ragashanti Live on Newstalk 93 FM and Nationwide 90 FM.
+He was also the host for several shows on Jamaican radio stations, including Disclosure on HOT 102 FM, Upfront on Newstalk 93 FM and the phenomenally popular Ragashanti Live on Newstalk 93 FM and Nationwide 90 FM.

-In 2010 Ragashanti left Nationwide Radio to form his online radio station, Tambourine Radio.
+In 2010 Ragashanti left Nationwide Radio to found his online radio station, Tambourine Radio.
 Through Tambourine Radio, Ragashanti leveraged technological advances to deliver Ragashanti Live and the other Tambourine Radio shows to a wider international audience.

 Through the Ragashanti World Tour and through Ragashanti Live, Dr. Stewart has traveled extensively conducting anthropological projects and broadcasting his shows.
-Over the years he has completed work and broadcasts in locations that include Athens-Greece, Milan and Bologna in Italy, Barcelona-Spain, Paris-France, Amsterdam in Holland, London and Birmingham in England, Kingston-Jamaica, Los Angeles-California, Rio de Janeiro in Brazil, Guangzhou-China, Tokyo, Kawasaki and Kyoto in Japan, Accra-Ghana, and Adis Ababa and Shashemene in Ethiopia.
+Over the years he has completed work and broadcasts in locations that include Athens-Greece, Milan and Bologna in Italy, Barcelona-Spain, Paris-France, Amsterdam in Holland, London and Birmingham in England, Los Angeles-California, Rio de Janeiro in Brazil, Guangzhou-China, Tokyo, Kawasaki and Kyoto in Japan, Accra-Ghana, and Adis Ababa and Shashemene in Ethiopia.

 Dr. Stewart is an expert authority on Jamaican culture and is active on the speaker’s circuit.
 He delivers speeches in his usual inimitable style that provides his unique insights on issues, appropriately infused with his characteristic humor.
-His speeches are on a variety of topics that include Jamaican folk culture, Jamaican masculinity, Jamaican sexuality, Jamaican Dancehall culture, traditional Jamaican dance, Caribbean culture, worldview and success, personal success, and managing depression.
+His speeches are on a variety of topics that include Jamaican folk culture, Jamaican masculinity, Jamaican sexuality, Jamaican Dancehall culture, traditional Jamaican dance, Caribbean culture, worldview and personal success, and managing depression.

 Dr. Stewart is married, has three children, and lives with his family in the USA.